Suggestions For Improvement Might Help You Close Deals

 So now, please allow me to challenge you for a moment and ask, “What have people been suggesting to you over and over again in regards to your business that you’ve been dismissing?”
 Consider putting some deep thought around your true reason for not taking the suggestion?
 Is it pride, ego, shame, overwhelm, lack of knowledge, etc. holding you back?
 In my case, it was shame.

-The suggestion clients kept giving me was they wanted to see me during the trainings that, up until a few weeks ago, I had always taught as a teleclass.
+The suggestion clients kept giving me was they wanted to see me during the trainings.
+Up until a few weeks ago, I had always taught as a teleclass.
 When people asked why I didn’t offer my trainings as webinars, I had a list of reasons that sounded valid and well thought out.
 However, the truth was I hate seeing myself on camera.
 It’s uncomfortable and kind of embarrassing.
-My inner critic has a lot to say when I have to watch myself on camera and frankly my inner critic can be incredibly cruel.
+My inner critic has a lot to say when I have to watch myself on camera.
+And frankly, my inner critic can be incredibly cruel.

 When it comes down to it, I’m willing to be uncomfortable and embarrassed when it makes the experience for the client better.
 You may have heard this from me before; relationship selling should be about the client, not about you.
 As soon as I realized the client’s experience was better, I was totally sold on the suggestion.
 As it turns out, my experience was better because I was no longer focused on what I looked like on camera, I was focused on the participants in the training.